Tech and banking stocks drag Wall St to new 2022 low | - ExBulletin

 Tech companies led a broad sell-off on Wall Street on Tuesday as bond yields jumped amid renewed concerns that the Federal Reserve will act more aggressively than expected to fight rising inflation.

-The S&P 500 fell 1.8%, with around 90% of stocks in the benchmark closing in the red.
-The Nasdaq, which is heavily weighted in tech stocks, slipped 2.6%.
+The S&P 500 fell 1.8%, with about 90% of stocks in the benchmark closing in the red.
+The Nasdaq, which is heavily weighted in technology stocks, slipped 2.6%.
 The Dow Jones Industrial Average fell 1.5%.

-Losses in major indices have increased this month as rising inflation and the latest wave of virus pandemics urge investors to be cautious.
+Major index losses rose this month as rising inflation and the latest surge in virus pandemics urge investors to be cautious.

 Heightened expectations of a rate hike from the Fed kept Treasury yields higher.
 The 10-year Treasury hit 1.87% on Tuesday, the highest since January 2020.
 It was at 1.77% on Friday evening.